charliebratches/Grass-Shader/README.md

 Implementation of a Unity grass shader with fancy scripting features.
-See it in action here: See it in action here: https://twitter.com/CharlieBratches/status/1258572353174372352
+See it in action here: https://twitter.com/CharlieBratches/status/1258572353174372352

 Features include:
 * Splat mapping to control height & color.